ISU-PAAL/DeepDFA/README.md

   - Anaconda3 (we tested on version 23.11.0).
   - CUDA and CUDA toolkit (we tested on version 11.8).

 We also provide a Docker container which fulfills the software requirements.
-To use it, please ensure you have installed the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+To use the container with CUDA, please ensure you have installed the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+We provided a script to run without CUDA, and without installing NVIDIA Container Toolkit, if desired.

 # Usage